 System administrators familiar with ArcGIS GeoEvent Server know that a Windows service (or on Linux, a daemon) provides the real-time server capabilities.
 The service is run within a Java virtual machine (JVM).
-At the 10.6 release, a new service is deployed with GeoEvent Server, the ArcGIS GeoEvent Gateway.
+Starting with the 10.6 release, a new service was deployed with GeoEvent Server, the ArcGIS GeoEvent Gateway.

 The ArcGIS GeoEvent Gateway runs as a service, within a separate JVM, to provide GeoEvent Server with a distributed configuration store (Apache ZooKeeper) and a message broker (Apache Kafka).
 Prior to the 10.6 release, system architects needing a resilient and scalable solution had to configure an external message broker to handle the distribution of event records from an inbound data feed to multiple, independent, GeoEvent Server instances when the velocity or volume of the inbound data feed was more than a single server could handle.
 A description of this approach is detailed in the GeoEvent Server Resiliency tutorial.

 The ArcGIS GeoEvent Gateway service also supports the distribution of event records across multiple-machines participating in an ArcGIS Server site.
 Individual instances of the ArcGIS GeoEvent Gateway use an internal message broker to coordinate the distribution of event records so real-time processing of event records can now run across multiple-machines.
-A single, high-volume or high-velocity inbound data feed can now, with the 10.6 release, leverage a multiple-machine site configuration.
+A single, high-volume or high-velocity inbound data feed can now leverage a multiple-machine site configuration.

 System administrators and solution architects interested in developing multiple-machine site deployments should work with their Esri Technical Advisor for technical support.
 Access the GeoEvent Server Multiple-Machine Site tutorial from GeoEvent Server tutorials.